 To help reach this goal, leading US-based non-governmental organizations working in water and sanitation formed the Millennium Water Alliance (MWA) as a 501(c)(3) organization to offer sustainable solutions through advocacy, shared knowledge, and collaborative programming.
 Our vision mirrors our belief that no one should die or suffer chronic illness as the result of a water-related disease.

-From 2003 on, MWA has created consortium field programs in which member NGOs bring their strengths and share ideas on effective approaches, for maximum efficiency and long-term effectiveness.
-Our major field programs to date operate in Ethiopia, Kenya, and five countries in Latin America (see our Programs page for more information).
-But as the alliance of 12 major implementers and one international WASH research organization, MWA also addresses all global issues involving WASH outside of its own direct field programs.
+As the alliance of 12 major implementers and one international WASH research organization, MWA addresses all global issues involving WASH.
+It also manages three major consortium field programs in which member NGOs bring their strengths and share ideas on effective approaches, for maximum efficiency and long-term effectiveness.
+Our major field programs to date operate in Ethiopia, Kenya, and a regional program in five countries in Latin America (see our Programs page for more information).

 Until 2009, MWA was largely operated by the Board members – representatives of the member NGOs – with the help of consultants and member NGO staffs.